 Ensuring Safety and Efficiency: The Importance of Containment Systems in the Pharmaceutical Industry

-Containment systems have been in use in the pharmaceutical industry for several decades.
 The need for increased safety measures became apparent with the rise in the production of potent drugs, such as cytotoxic or highly active pharmaceutical ingredients (APIs).
-The first aseptic containment system were introduced in the 1980s as a response to this emerging need.
+The first aseptic containment system was introduced in the 1980s as a response to this emerging need.
+Containment technology in pharma has evolved significantly to meet the changing demands of the industry.

-a) Protection of Personnel: Containment systems for the pharmaceutical industry ensure the safety and well-being of workers by minimising their exposure to hazardous substances, such as potent drugs, toxic chemicals, or biological agents.
+1. Protection of Personnel: Containment systems for the pharmaceutical industry ensure the safety and well-being of workers by minimising their exposure to hazardous substances, such as potent drugs, toxic chemicals, or biological agents.

-1) Positive Pressure Isolators: Positive pressure isolators maintain a higher pressure inside the enclosure compared to the surrounding environment.
+Positive pressure isolators are a containment technology in the pharma industry that maintains a higher pressure inside the enclosure compared to the surrounding environment.
 This positive pressure creates an outward flow of air, preventing contaminants from entering the system.

 a) Air Supply: The isolator is equipped with a dedicated air supply system, typically incorporating high-efficiency particulate air (HEPA) filters.